Dredge Pumps

 What is a Dredge Pump

 A dredge pump is a heavy-duty centrifugal pump that moves sediment, sand, gravel, debris, and a variety of other solids from the surface floor through a pipe or hose to a discharge site.
-The dredge pump can handle abrasive granular materials and solids of various sizes and weights by putting them into suspension.
+The dredge pump can handle large volumes of abrasive granular materials and solids of various sizes and weights by putting them into suspension.
 As a result, the suspension of the material allow the solids to move through the pipeline.
 Dredge pumps move slurry, sand, sludge, and solids that most pumps cannot handle because of their design and the type of material they are made of.

 There are many types, sizes, and powers of dredge pumps, but the intent of moving solids makes these powerful systems dredge pumps.